Question Answer For All Chapters – English Poorvi Class 8th

 Answer: The queen says this to show her willingness to forgive and move past the disagreement, offering a peaceful resolution and expressing her desire to restore their bond.

-(iii) Fill in the blank by choosing the correct option:
+(iii) Fill in the blank by choosing the correct option from those given in the brackets.

 Answer: The king acknowledges that his pride clouded his judgement, which shows maturity and self-awareness.